David C. Burdick, Director

 Education Initiatives - Christine Ferri, Chair

-Dr. Gayda earned a Ph.D. in Clinical Psychology with a subspecialty in Neuropsychology from Drexel University.
-She is a New Jersey Licensed Psychologist in private practice who specializes in health psychology and neuropsychological assessment.
+Dr. Gayda, Service Chair for the Stockton Center on Successful Aging, is an Assistant Professor of Psychology.
+She earned a Ph.D. in Clinical Psychology with a subspecialty in Neuropsychology from Drexel University.
+Christine is a New Jersey Licensed Psychologist in private practice who specializes in health psychology and neuropsychological assessment.
 She began teaching at Stockton in 1998 as an adjunct instructor.
 Areas of research include coping with grief, caregiver burden, and the neuropsychological assessment of dementia.

 Gina Maguire, Program Assistant & Coordinator of SCOSA Older Adult Programs in Ocean County

 Gina earned her Masters in Social Work from Monmouth University and her Bachelor of Arts in Sociology & Anthropology from Stockton.
 Gina is a Stockton Gerontology Adjunct Instructor.
 Her areas of expertise include: Counseling, Research, Community Outreach, Biopsychosocial Assessments, and HIPAA Compliance.

 An Advisory Board of approximately 12 members will play an integral role in planning and operating the Center.
 Commitments to serve on this board are currently being obtained.

 The current Board consists of:

 - Frank Blee, Director of Senior Services, Atlanticare

 - David Delaney, Reverend, Central United Methodist Church (Egg Harbor Township)